datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 sudo apt-get install fastqc
 ~~~

-If this happens check with your instructor before trying to install it.
+If this happens, check with your instructor **before** trying to install it.

 ## Assessing quality using FastQC
-In real life, you will not be assessing the quality of your reads by visually inspecting your
-FASTQ files.
-Rather, you will be using a software program to assess read quality and
-filter out poor quality reads.
+In real life, you will not be assessing the quality of your reads by visually inspecting your FASTQ files.
+Instead, you will be using a software program to assess read quality and filter out poor quality reads.
 We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
 Later in our workflow, we will use another program to filter out poor quality reads.

-FastQC has a number of features which can give you a quick impression of any problems your
-data may have, so you can take these issues into consideration before moving forward with your
-analyses.
-Rather than looking at quality scores for each individual read, FastQC looks at
-quality collectively across all reads within a sample.
-The image below shows one FastQC-generated plot that indicates
-a very high quality sample:
+FastQC has a number of features that can give you a quick impression of any problems your data may have, so you can take these issues into consideration before moving forward with your analyses.
+Rather than looking at Q scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
+The image below shows a FastQC-generated plot that indicates a very high-quality sample:

 ![good_quality](../img/good_quality1.8.png)

-The x-axis displays the base position in the read, and the y-axis shows quality scores.
-In this
-example, the sample contains reads that are 40 bp long.
-This is much shorter than the reads we
-are working with in our workflow.
-For each position, there is a box-and-whisker plot showing
-the distribution of quality scores for all reads at that position.
-The horizontal red line
-indicates the median quality score and the yellow box shows the 1st to
-3rd quartile range.
-This means that 50% of reads have a quality score that falls within the
-range of the yellow box at that position.
-The whiskers show the absolute range, which covers
-the lowest (0th quartile) to highest (4th quartile) values.
+The x-axis displays the base position in the read, and the y-axis shows Q scores.
+In this example, the sample contains reads that are 40 bp long, which is much shorter than the reads we are working with in our workflow.
+For each position, there is a box-and-whisker plot showing the distribution of Q scores for all reads at that position.
+The horizontal red line indicates the median Q score and the yellow box shows the 1st to 3rd quartile range.
+This means that 50% of reads have a Q score that falls within the range of the yellow box at that position.
+The whiskers show the absolute range, which covers the lowest (0th quartile) to highest (4th quartile) Q values.

 For each position in this sample, the quality values do not drop much lower than 32.
-This
-is a high quality score.
-The plot background is also color-coded to identify good (green),
-acceptable (yellow), and bad (red) quality scores.
+This is a high Q score.
+The plot background is also color-coded to identify good (green), acceptable (yellow), and bad (red) Q scores.

 Now let's take a look at a quality plot on the other end of the spectrum.

 ![bad_quality](../img/bad_quality1.8.png)

 Here, we see positions within the read in which the boxes span a much wider range.
-Also, quality scores drop quite low into the "bad" range, particularly on the tail end of the reads.
-The FastQC tool produces several other diagnostic plots to assess sample quality, in addition to the one plotted above.
+Also, Q scores often drop quite low into the "bad" range, particularly on the tail end of the reads.
+The FastQC tool produces several other useful diagnostic plots to assess sample quality, in addition to the one plotted above.

 ## Running FastQC

 We will now assess the quality of the reads that we downloaded.
-First, make sure you are still in the `untrimmed_fastq` directory
+First, make sure you are still in the `untrimmed_fastq` directory:

 ~~~
 $ cd ~/dc_workshop/data/untrimmed_fastq/